Stereo101/python-MidiToVirtualPianoMacro/README.md

 Generate virtual piano sheet music from a MIDI file to play yourself or have your computer play it for you.
 Known to work well with [Virtual Piano](https://virtualpiano.net) and Roblox multiplayer pianos.

 ## Warning
 This piano player portion of this program makes use of the python keyboard library which generates key presses programmatically.
 Antivirus software may (correctly) detect this as malicious activity!
-The executable were generated through a `pyinstaller --onefile`, which bundles a python program and its dependencies into a portable executable that requires no setup.
-Everyone is welcome to audit the source files and generate the executable for themselves.
+The executables were generated via `pyinstaller --onefile`, which bundles a python program and its dependencies into a portable executable that requires no setup.
+Everyone is welcome to audit the scripts and generate the executable for themselves.

 ## Features